818diego/dalton_cleaningjob/README.md

 - **Notifications**: On-screen notifications to inform players about the job status and received payments.
 - **Multilanguage support**: Support for multiple languages (currently English and Spanish).
 - **Fully configurable**: The script is highly configurable to suit your server's needs.
+- **Bucket and sponge mechanics**: Players use a bucket and sponge to clean vehicles, adding realism to the job.
+- **Context menu**: A context menu is available for job-related actions, such as taking or returning the bucket.
+- **Vehicle interaction**: Players can only clean stopped vehicles, ensuring realistic job mechanics.

 ## Installation